 In the Mental Work facility, workers employ Brain-Machine Interfaces (BMI) to control machines using only their minds.
 These machines are philosophical instruments that allow Mental Workers to tangibly engage with a future where pervasive BMI interaction with the physical environment is commonplace.
 Together with our employees, we are dedicated to anticipating and planning for this upcoming Cognitive Revolution.

-Sign up for a 90-minute work period at ArtLab on the EPFL campus in Lausanne.
-Sessions begin on 27 October.
+Sign up online for a 90-minute demonstration period at swissnex SF.
 Training is included and no prior experience is required.

 For press visits or access to press materials, please contact: firstname.lastname@example.org